Environment Variables

 Zudoku is built on top of Vite and uses their approach for managing environment variables.

-In Zudoku, environment variables that are prefixed with ZUDOKU_PUBLIC_
+Environment variables prefixed with ZUDOKU_PUBLIC_

 Local Env Files